davidparry/mcp-internal/README.md

 ## License

-This is an example implementation for educational purposes.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).

+See LICENSE.md for the full license text.

 ## Contributing